Steve McQueen as Lt. Frank Bullitt, maverick SFPD inspector

 Bullitt’s suit was tailored by Douglas Hayward, the legendary British designer who also suited Roger Moore, Sean Connery, and Michael Caine for various films.

 The dark navy suit is traditional, strong, and would be as appropriate to wear in 2013 as it was in 1968.
 Although he is the younger, hipper character, Bullitt avoids the very fashion-forward (but now dated) look that Chalmers dons with his gray three-piece.

-Bullitt’s jacket cut like the typical men’s business suit, with slim notch lapels, a single-breasted 2-button front, and a single vent in the rear.
-A breast pocket remains unadorned and two flapped pockets sit straight across each hip.
+Bullitt’s jacket is cut like the typical men’s business suit, with slim notch lapels, a single-breasted 2-button front, and a single vent in the rear.
+A breast pocket remains unadorned and two flapped pockets are positioned straight across each hip.